Streamline your business

 SMS stands for Short Messaging Service, a communication protocol that allows text messages to be sent over a cellular network.

 Developed in the 1980s, SMS messaging transformed text communication by enabling mobile phone users to send and receive text-only messages up to 160 characters in length.
-This character limit defines traditional SMS, contrasting it with the more recent messaging protocols like RCS
+This character limit defines traditional SMS, contrasting it with the more recent messaging protocols like RCS.

 Unlike SMS, RCS messaging leverages data connectivity to support rich media, such as images, videos, and read receipts.